 - This Classical view is applied in the sub-field of optics when dealing with things like the reflection, refraction and polarisation of light and when analysing the behaviour of lenses, mirrors, and lasers.
 Visible light can be described in terms of:

-- The electromagnetic wave theory of light is a key component of our understanding of light and its interactions with matter.
+- The electromagnetic wave theory of light is a key component of our understanding of visible light and its interactions with matter.
 It helps to explain phenomena such as reflection, refraction, and diffraction of light and plays a crucial role in technologies such as wireless communication, remote sensing and medical imaging.

-- One of the most famous experiments that demonstrate the particle-like nature of light is the photoelectric effect, in which electrons are emitted from a metal surface when exposed to light.
+- One of the most famous experiments that demonstrate the particle-like nature of light is the photoelectric effect, in which electrons are emitted from a metal surface when exposed to certain wavelengths of light.
 The photoelectric effect can not be explained by the wave theory of light but is explained by Einstein’s theory of the photoelectric effect, which proposes that photons transfer their energy to electrons in the metal.

 - Light and colour are related but distinct concepts.
-Light is a form electromagnetic radiation, colour is a perception that results from how the human eye and brain respond to different wavelengths of visible light.
+Light is a form of electromagnetic radiation, while colour is a perception that results from how the human eye and brain respond to different wavelengths of visible light.